Cenrax/KnowledgeDistillationOfLLM/README.md

 # KnowledgeDistillation - Hands On
-A hand's on approach to learn how to do knowledge distillation on LLMs
+A hand's on approach to learn how to do knowledge distillation on LLMs hosted on hugging face

 ## Introduction